neon97/Alarm_Clock/README.md

-# Alarm_Clock
+# Flutter-Alarm-App
-A trial to create an Material Alarm Clock
+A flutter based app to set an alarm for a particular time.